 - Malvertising: Where attackers use genuine ads to carry malware to a target’s device.

-- SEO spam malware: Malicious software that exploits a website’s good SEO reputation and modifies or creates web pages to target victims and spread malicious links.
+- SEO spam Malware: Malicious software that exploits a website’s good SEO reputation and modifies or creates web pages to target victims and spread malicious links.
 Knowing how to protect your site from SEO spam malware is therefore crucial.

-- Spyware: Malware designed to infect a machine and spy on unsuspecting end-users by recording and stealing credentials, browsing search history, keystrokes, etc.
+- Spyware: Malware is designed to infect a machine and spy on unsuspecting end-users by recording and stealing credentials, browsing search history, keystrokes, etc.

-- Ransomware: Where hackers use ransom malware to infect a computer or device, and encrypt crucial data.
-They hold decryption keys until the victim pays ransom.
+- Ransomware: Where hackers use ransom malware to infect a computer or device and encrypt crucial data.
+They hold decryption keys until the victim pays a ransom.
 Usually, they target major enterprises and government organizations to demand a handsome amount.
 In 2021, a total of $1.85 million was transferred to ransomware attackers.

-- Scareware: A tactic typically using pop-up ads, phishing attacks or other malware to scare people into visiting malicious websites and downloading infected links.
+- Scareware: A tactic typically using pop-up ads, phishing attacks, or other malware to scare people into visiting malicious websites and downloading infected links.